eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 ### arrivalLane

-Determines the speed at which the vehicle should end its route;
+Determines the lane on which the vehicle should end it's route

 - "`current`": the vehicle will not change it's lane when nearing arrival.
 It will use whatever lane is more